What symbolizes strength training and fitness better than the humble dumbbell?

 What are the different types of dumbbells?

-There are many different types of dumbbells, like:
+There are many different types of dumbbells, including:

 Adjustable dumbbells: Dumbbells that allow you to change the weight by adding or removing weight plates.
 They are versatile and cost-effective.